apache/axis-axis2-java-core/1_1/modules/samples/servicelifecycle/README.txt

 ============

 This sample demonstrate usage of service lifecycle and bit of session managment.
-The main idea is to show where and how do you use service lifecycle interface and session related methods.
+The main idea is to show where and how to use service lifecycle interface and session related methods.